-Barber Financial Group is a Lenexa, Kansas-based financial advisor firm that over a $1 billion in client assets under management (AUM).
+Barber Financial Group is a Lenexa, Kansas-based financial advisor firm that has over $1.8 billion in client assets under management (AUM).
 The firm’s client base almost entirely comprises individuals, but Barber Financial also works with some retirement plans.
 The firm specializes in investment management and financial planning services.

 As a fee-based firm, some of its advisors can earn income from sources other than the advisory fees that clients pay.
 In the case of Barber Financial, these advisors can earn insurance sales commissions, which may incentivize them to recommend such products.
 This differentiates it from a fee-only firm, which is compensated exclusively by client-paid fees.

 Barber Financial Group was founded in 1998, though it has only been a registered investment advisor (RIA) since 2010.
 Chief executive officer Dean Barber founded the firm and remains its principal owner to this day.
 Barber has over 30 years of experience in the financial services industry.

 This firm's staff of financial advisors is equipped with a variety of professional certifications.
 Eight advisors are certified financial planners (CFPs), 11 are accredited investment fiduciaries (AIFs), one is a chartered retirement planning counselor (CRPC), one is a chartered life underwriter (CLU) and four are certified public accountants (CPAs).

 Barber Financial Group Client Types and Minimum Account Sizes

 Barber Financial Group works with more than 2,500 clients.
 The vast majority of these clients are individuals who don't have a high net worth.
 The firm also works with some high-net-worth individuals and retirement plans.